Periodic Limb Movement Disorder (PLMD) and Restless Legs Syndrome (RLS)

 Opioids are also indicated for patients with severe RLS and pain but are used cautiously because of tolerance, adverse effects, and abuse potential.

-Patients should implement good sleep hygiene.
+Patients should also implement good sleep hygiene.

 Key Points